-Warren lowered himself down and sat on the bench.
-He sighed.
+Warren lowered themselves down and sat on the bench.
+They sighed.

 I mean, Rei looked at Warren,

-Warren slapped his palm to his forehead, with a metallic thud.
+Warren slapped their palm to their forehead, with a metallic thud.

-UHHHHG.
+Uhhhhg.
 You’re kidding me.
-You have got to be kidding
+You have got to be kidding me.

 I’m going in there.